From Nobel Prize to fighting former comrades: Ethiopia's PM Abiy | Politics

 Africa's youngest leader, a fervent Pentecostalist from Ethiopia's largest ethnic group the Oromo, said that as a radio operator he left his foxhole to seek a better signal only to return minutes later to find his entire unit killed by shells.
 "I have seen brothers slaughtering brothers on the battlefield.
 I have seen older men, women and children trembling in terror under a deadly shower of bullets and artillery shells," he continued in Oslo after being awarded the prize for brokering peace with Eritrea in 2018.

-Now the 44-year-old Abiy is defying international appeals for a ceasefire and mediation as he presses an offensive against the rebellious northern region of Tigray.
+Now the 44-year-old Abiy is defying international appeals for mediation as he presses an offensive against the rebellious northern region of Tigray.
 The conflict pits him against former comrades both in the war against Eritrea and, years later, as partners in government.

 Born to a peasant farming family, Abiy's father was Muslim and his mother Christian.
 As a teenager, he joined the armed struggle against the Marxist dictatorship of Mengistu Haile Mariam, who fell in 1991 at the hands of Tigrayan-led rebels.
 He was a United Nations peacekeeper in Rwanda after the 1994 genocide and rose to the rank of lieutenant colonel in the Ethiopian army.